-There may be a number of reasons why your statement contains a charge that you don't recognise.
-Here are some possible explanations that might help you identify the transaction:
+There may be a number of reasons why your statement contains a charge you don't recognise.
+To learn more about a transaction, simply select the specific transaction on the HSBC HK App to go to 'Transaction Detail'.

 - Check the retailer's name